SeansC12/marvote/marvote-backend/README.md

 # Marvote API

 This is a backend service providing endpoints to serve the Frontend module of Marvote.
+MongoDB is used as the backend datastore of this API.

 ## Build and Test